moritzvitt/order-by-frequency/docs/architecture/overview.md

 7. shows a preview window with matched and unmatched examples
 8. optionally applies the new-card reorder and existing-card due-date rewrite

+The runtime keeps the chosen deck in-memory for that invocation only.
+The stored config deck name is used as the default picker selection rather than being silently applied.

 ## Runtime Structure

 - `__init__.py` loads the add-on and calls `register()`.
 - `addon.py` contains registration, config loading, ranking, preview generation, and writes.
 - `editor_buttons.py` remains a small utility module for future editor-toolbar additions, but it is not currently active.

+## Ranking Strategy

+The ranking logic is a direct port of the notebook workflow into Anki-native APIs.

+- HTML is stripped and text is normalized before matching.
+- Multiple candidate forms are generated from each chosen field value.
+- The first configured frequency source to introduce a word determines that word's rank.
+- Cards with no match are pushed to the end as `unmatched`.

+The preview shows both the top-ranked cards and the first unmatched cards so you can spot bad field choices or missing source data before writing changes.

 ## Data Sources